AnyChart/docs.anychart.com/Graphics/Quick_Start.md

 ## See the Result

 After all these steps you should have the following result.
-You can launch and explore this [GraphicsJS Drawing Sample in the Playground](https://playground.anychart.com/docs/{{branch-name}}/samples/GFX_quick_start-plain).
+You can launch and explore this {pg:docs/samples/GFX_quick_start-plain}GraphicsJS Drawing Sample in the Playground{pg}.

 {sample}GFX\_quick\_start{sample}